 It's also worth knowing that depositing at gambling websites does not affect your credit rating.

 Your First Profit in 7 steps

 Note: This is literally a step-by-step, hold-your-hand kind of guide.
 There's lots of fragmented information out there on forums etc, which can often result in costly mistakes for novices.
 Below I outline exactly the steps I follow, using the practical example of one PaddyPower free bet.
 So long as you follow word for word, you can't go wrong.
 I strongly suggest reading through all the steps first before making any bets.
-Leave a comment at the bottom if you need any help.
+Join my free mailing list and leave a comment at the bottom if you need any help.

 Sign up for Betfair.com

 Unlike traditional bookmakers, Betfair is a place where you bet against other people.

 They sometimes even offer free bets for new customers too (if you're lucky).

 The best offer by far right now is with Paddy Power who are offering £20 free bets on new sign ups when you bet just £5 (don't worry we'll be matching this too).
 So we'll be using this 'bookie' in this practical example.